obpFin/Sportify/README.md

 This project is to practice full-stack development with the Java Spring framework.
-The goal is a fully responsive web- Application utilizing a local database.
+The goal is a fully responsive web- application utilizing a local database.

 Techniques used:

+- Gradle
 - Bootstrap4
 - Hibernate
 - Thymeleaf
 - JQuery
 - Apache Tomcat
 - H2Database
+- JUnit